DataDog/integrations-core/activemq/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `activemq.d/conf.yaml` file to start collecting your Riak logs:
+2. Add this configuration block to your `activemq.d/conf.yaml` file to start collecting your ActiveMQ logs:

    ```yaml
    logs: